 Most Costco locations have an independent optometrist in, or near, the warehouse who you can call and schedule an appointment with.

-No membership is required, but you’ll need a membership or gift card to buy contacts and glasses.
+No membership is required, but you’ll need a membership or shop card to buy contacts and eyeglasses.

 Due to state laws, many states allow you to buy alcohol from “membership clubs” like Costco, BJ’s Wholesale, and Sam’s Club without a membership.

-Currently, according to Consumerist, membership is not required to purchase alcohol in the following states: Arizona, California, Connecticut, Delaware, Hawaii, Indiana, Massachusetts, Michigan, Minnesota, New York, Texas and Vermont.
+Currently, a Costco membership is not required to purchase alcohol in the following states: Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Indiana, Massachusetts, Michigan, Minnesota, New York, Texas and Vermont.

 If you simply ask the greeter/card checker at the door if you can walk in and peruse the warehouse they’ll send you to the membership desk.

 Once you make it to the desk, you can pick up an application and get permission to walk around before signing-up.

 This is a great way to see if the warehouse club is right for your needs before dropping $60.